I’m not an advisor. I keep up to date a directory of financial advisors who give advice but don’t manage investments (sorry, only in the U.S.).

 - The advisor strictly offers his or her advice for a fee.
 The advisor treats you as a competent adult able to follow the advice.
 Assistance in opening accounts or filling out forms is OK.
 Accepting prepayment for follow-ups or incidental questions that come up is OK.

-[If you are reading this as a financial advisor and you meet the Advice-Only criteria, please nominate yourself as a potential candidate.]
+[If you are reading this as a financial advisor and you meet the Advice-Only criteria, please raise your hand as a potential candidate.]

 These 100 advisors are all over the country.
-Many of them also work virtually with clients everywhere.
+Many of them work virtually with clients everywhere.
+The pandemic taught everyone how to work remotely over Zoom and other platforms for video calls.
+Files and computer screens can be shared securely.

 Membership Fee

-For a payment of $200, you will have full access to this directory for 12 months.
+For a payment of $200, you will have full access to this directory for 12 months, which should be sufficient time to find an advisor.
+Your membership fee won’t automatically renew.
 I do NOT accept any money from the advisors.
 My effort to keep this directory up to date is 100% supported by your membership fee.

 The directory isn’t a simple list.
 You can navigate the directory and filter the advisor candidates by region, state, service model, hourly rate, credential, gender, types of clients, and subject topics.
 See How Do I Narrow Down the List of Advisors? for a preview of how it works.